 - a.
-Flood and Storm Drainage Facilities - Acquisition of lands, easements and rights-of-way needed for the construction and/or acquisition of flood and storm drainage facilities, including all necessary incidental costs such as, but not limited to, title reports, appraisals, etc. - Construction and/or acquisition of flood and storm drainage facilities, including design, construction, administration etc. and all other miscellaneous costs needed to comply with local and state regulations.

-b.
-Joint Use School Facilities

-- Acquisition of lands, easements and rights-of-way needed for the construction and/or acquisition of school site joint use facilities, including all necessary incidental costs such as, but not limited to, title reports, appraisals, etc. - Construction and/or acquisition of school site joint use facilities, including equipment, furnishings and all incidental costs needed to conduct joint use programs and services throughout the City.

-c.
-Roadway Rehabilitation Facilities

-- Acquisition of lands, easements and rights-of-way needed for the purposes of roadway rehabilitation, including all necessary incidental costs including title reports, appraisals, etc. - Rehabilitation of roadways, including but not limited to pavement, curb, gutter, sidewalk, pavement sealing, etc. to repair, improve and extend the life of the roadway.
+Flood and Storm Drainage Facilities (City Council Resolution 2004-263, Exhibit A, Facilities, Section I.) - Acquisition of lands, easements and rights-of-way needed for the construction and/or acquisition of flood and storm drainage facilities, including all necessary incidental costs such as, but not limited to, title reports, appraisals, etc. - Construction and/or acquisition of flood and storm drainage facilities, including design, construction, administration etc. and all other miscellaneous costs needed to comply with local and state regulations. - b.
+Joint Use School Facilities (City Council Resolution 2004-263, Exhibit A, Facilities, Section II.) - Acquisition of lands, easements and rights-of-way needed for the construction and/or acquisition of school site joint use facilities, including all necessary incidental costs such as, but not limited to, title reports, appraisals, etc. - Construction and/or acquisition of school site joint use facilities, including equipment, furnishings and all incidental costs needed to conduct joint use programs and services throughout the City. - c.
+Roadway Rehabilitation Facilities (City Council Resolution 2004-263, Exhibit A, Facilities, Section III.) - Acquisition of lands, easements and rights-of-way needed for the purposes of roadway rehabilitation, including all necessary incidental costs including title reports, appraisals, etc.